apple/cups/INSTALL.md

 GETTING DEBUG LOGGING FROM CUPS
 -------------------------------

-When configured with the "--enable-debug-printfs" option, CUPS compiles in additional debug logging support in the scheduler, CUPS API, and CUPS Imaging API.
+When configured with the `--enable-debug-printfs` option, CUPS compiles in additional debug logging support in the scheduler, CUPS API, and CUPS Imaging API.
 The following environment variables are used to enable and control debug
 logging: